DMTF/spdm-dump/doc/spdm_dump.md

             Capabilities and algorithms are required if GET_CAPABILITIES or NEGOTIATE_ALGORITHMS is not sent.
                   For example, the negotiated state session or quick PSK session.

+         [--cert_chain_format] is required before any cert chain file parameter.
+Default is SPDM.
+            SPDM means cert chain file includes the Length, Reserved, or RootHash fields.
+It is needed if root_cert is absent.
+            RAW means cert chain file does not include the Length, Reserved, or RootHash fields.
          [--req_cert_chain_slot_id] is required just before [--req_cert_chain]
          [--req_cert_chain] is required to if encapsulated GET_CERTIFICATE is not sent [--rsp_cert_chain_slot_id] is required just before [--rsp_cert_chain]